danielkdimitrov/systemicRiskBuffers/README.md

 The data needs to be in a folder `Data` in the sample formats attached in this repository.
 The following files need to be updated

 1. In folder `cds` update the CDS prices for all banks.
+Note that currently the CDS files contain only sample data, as the original data is Bloomberg proprietary.

 2. In folder `debt` update the size of the liabilities of each bank.